bennphua/bennphua/README.md

 #### Now

-- ✨ Hiring for various tech roles
+- ✨ Hiring top talent for several tech roles
-- :fire: Interested in DevOps and Cloud engineering;
+- :fire: Interested in talent acquisition in the technology & internet industry
-- :calendar: Looking to connect with techies looking for work
+- :calendar: Looking to connect with techies looking for new opportunities

 #### Bio

 - 🏢 I'm currently working at **Beyond Search**
 - 🌍 I'm mostly active on **LinkedIn** and **GitHub**
-- 🌱 Would love to learn more about **DevOps, Cloud and AI/ML**
+- 🌱 Would love to learn more about **DevOps, Cloud** and **cybersecurity**
-- 💬 Ping me about **tech recruitment, career development and hiring trends**
+- 💬 Ping me about **tech recruitment, career development** and **hiring trends in APAC**
 - 📫 Reach me: benn@beyondsearch.co

 <h3 align="left">Connect with me:</h3>